DiogoRibeiro7/nosql-databases-labs/README.md

   * Install NoSQL tools (e.g. MongoDB / Docker image).
   * Basic CRUD operations.
   * Importing and exporting JSON data.

+  > **📚 Data Import Guide:** For detailed instructions on how to import JSON and BSON files from the `data/` folder into MongoDB, see the [**MongoDB Data Import Instructions**](./instructions.md).
+This guide covers multiple import methods including `mongoimport`, `mongorestore`, MongoDB Shell, and programmatic approaches.

 * **Lab 02 – Data Modeling**